Veteran claims

 processing claims for over 50 years

-Cancer and non-cancerous illnesses resulting from toxic exposure during military service are due to PFAS exposure, exposure to other harmful toxins at military bases such as TCE, PCE, benzene, and more, PFAS contamination from the use of AFFF, as well as exposure to asbestos fibers.
-Although exposure occurs while on active duty the diseases develop after years of latency.
+Cancer and non-cancerous illnesses resulting from toxic exposure to harmful toxins at military bases, such as TCE, PCE, benzene, and more, PFAS contamination from the use of AFFF, as well as exposure to asbestos fibers.
+Although exposure occurs while on active duty, the diseases develop after years of latency.

 Claim Evaluation